Decentralization of Blockchain Protocols

 Historically protocols including Bitcoin and Ethereum collaborate over governance using tools such as GitHub, which is considered an off-chain approach as these discussions take place using established Web2 platforms and are weighted by the reputations of the individuals or companies contributing to the conversation, rather than their actual holdings in the network.
 Hence whilst it is decentralized, it's not really using Web3 technology to perform the governance.

 The Web3 community is acutely aware of these challenges, and there are Web3 approaches to governance that have evolved.
 The Polkadot network is notable for its approach to governance which takes place on-chain, where token holders vote on proposals that are weighted by their stake in the network.

-These examples help illustrate how there are many different lenses through which the decentralisation of blockchain protocols can be viewed.
-Whilst some of the driving forces for decentralisation of these networks may be to eliminate centralised data silos, or provide resilience against bad actors, the most important thing is that they remain stable for the users who build valuable products and services on top of them and that a single person or entity cannot exert undue control over them.
+These examples help illustrate how there are many different lenses through which the decentralization of blockchain protocols can be viewed.
+Whilst some of the driving forces for decentralization of these networks may be to eliminate centralized data silos, or provide resilience against bad actors, the most important thing is that they remain stable for the users who build valuable products and services on top of them and that a single person or entity cannot exert undue control over them.

 Hence when we examine the types of decentralization trade-offs there is no superior, one size fits all approach, different platforms and services address different wants and needs of their users, regardless of what some of the maximalists may lead you to believe.